SwissSign-AG/RaApi/go/docs/RequestExtensions.md

 `func (o *RequestExtensions) HasRequestIP() bool`

 HasRequestIP returns a boolean if a field has been set.

+### GetRequestRole

+`func (o *RequestExtensions) GetRequestRole() RequestRole`

+GetRequestRole returns the RequestRole field if non-nil, zero value otherwise.

+### GetRequestRoleOk

+`func (o *RequestExtensions) GetRequestRoleOk() (*RequestRole, bool)`

+GetRequestRoleOk returns a tuple with the RequestRole field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestRole

+`func (o *RequestExtensions) SetRequestRole(v RequestRole)`

+SetRequestRole sets RequestRole field to given value.

+### HasRequestRole

+`func (o *RequestExtensions) HasRequestRole() bool`

+HasRequestRole returns a boolean if a field has been set.

+### GetRequestDeviceSerialNumber

+`func (o *RequestExtensions) GetRequestDeviceSerialNumber() RequestDeviceSerialNumber`

+GetRequestDeviceSerialNumber returns the RequestDeviceSerialNumber field if non-nil, zero value otherwise.

+### GetRequestDeviceSerialNumberOk

+`func (o *RequestExtensions) GetRequestDeviceSerialNumberOk() (*RequestDeviceSerialNumber, bool)`

+GetRequestDeviceSerialNumberOk returns a tuple with the RequestDeviceSerialNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestDeviceSerialNumber

+`func (o *RequestExtensions) SetRequestDeviceSerialNumber(v RequestDeviceSerialNumber)`

+SetRequestDeviceSerialNumber sets RequestDeviceSerialNumber field to given value.

+### HasRequestDeviceSerialNumber

+`func (o *RequestExtensions) HasRequestDeviceSerialNumber() bool`

+HasRequestDeviceSerialNumber returns a boolean if a field has been set.

+### GetRequestScope

+`func (o *RequestExtensions) GetRequestScope() RequestScope`

+GetRequestScope returns the RequestScope field if non-nil, zero value otherwise.

+### GetRequestScopeOk

+`func (o *RequestExtensions) GetRequestScopeOk() (*RequestScope, bool)`

+GetRequestScopeOk returns a tuple with the RequestScope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestScope

+`func (o *RequestExtensions) SetRequestScope(v RequestScope)`

+SetRequestScope sets RequestScope field to given value.

+### HasRequestScope

+`func (o *RequestExtensions) HasRequestScope() bool`

+HasRequestScope returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)